Woody Woodpecker's Nuthouse Coaster: Ride

+Music

+The music of the ride (which plays in the queue and boarding/unboarding area) features big band and lounge music, from such artists as Benny Goodman and Pete Fountain.
+The music also features music from the 1999 Woody Woodpecker show, Including the Woody Woodpecker theme, as well as the soundtrack to Swing Kids.
+The songs range from such popular tunes like Air Mail Special (By Benny Goodman), High Society (By Pete Fountain), Shout And Feel It (By James Horner, from the Swing Kids soundtrack), Guys and Dolls (By Terry Snyder), and more.

 Incident

 On June 19, 2006, a 4-year-old girl injured one of her feet while exiting the train.
 She was taken to the hospital to be treated for cuts on her foot.
 Reports said that the girl's foot got stuck between the train and platform.
 Her foot was freed, but Universal closed the coaster so that staff could examine the ride.
 The attraction reopened the next day on June 20.

+In 2014, a similar event occurred when a 6-year-old boy injured his leg in the same way while exiting the ride.